Walfred-MA/Ctyper/readme.md

 This visualization is gene by gene and not genome-wide.

-If you interested in visualizing gene AMY1A:
+For example, if you interested in visualizing gene AMY1A:

 First, Look for AMY1A to find out which gene group it in.